BlafKing/sd-civitai-browser-plus/README.md

 v1.9
 * Integrated Aria2 into the download_file function for faster downloading.
-* Added more info about current download: Speed, ETA, File Size and % completion
+* Added more info about current download: Speed, ETA, File Size and % completion.

 ---

 v1.9.1
 * Added back old download function if aria2 fails.

+---

+v1.9.2
+* Split up script into multiple files for improved oversight/readability.